Once again his playing stuns and impresses – a rare amalgam of mastery, poetic daring and integrity. (Bryce Morrison, International Piano)

 Paulina Derbez began studying violin at the Yuriko Kuronuma Academy in Mexico City.
 At an early age she was selected to participate in a tour in Japan playing as a soloist with the Fujiwara Symphony orchestra.
 She continued her studies at the music school Ollin Yoliztliwhere she was the concert master of the youth orchestra Vida y Movimiento and assistant concert master of the Orquesta de las Juventudes Musicales, world organization, in Bogotá, Colombia.

-A most versatile artist, she has performed in Musical Theater, Cabaret and in Kurt Weill one-woman shows both in NY and abroad.
+A most versatile artist, she has sung in Opera Houses in Europe and the USA, as well as in Musical Theater, Cabaret and in Kurt Weill one-woman shows both in NY and abroad.
 Ms. Hensrud serves on the Faculties of Hofstra University and St. Olaf College as Professor of Voice.

 A Masterclass with Dr. Irena Portenko in Austria is a singular experience to enhance musicianship and broaden skills for dedicated students.